nightscout/chrome-uploader/README.md

 3. Check developer mode
 4. Load unpacked extension
 5. Pick your folder
-6. Set up /diypsconfig.json Dupe the sample files with these names.
-For DIYPS, add chromeext.php into DIYPS directory and point diypsconfig.json's endpoint to that resulting URL.
-If you don't use it, leave endPoint blank.
-7. Dupe /mongoconfig.sample.json to /mongoconfig.json.
+6. If you use NightScout- Dupe /mongoconfig.sample.json to /mongoconfig.json.
 Your API key is the important part.
+IF YOU DON'T USE NIGHTSCOUT YOU CAN SKIP THIS STEP.
+7. If you use DIYPS- Duple /diypsconfig.sample.json to /diypsconfig.json.
+Add chromeext.php into DIYPS directory and point diypsconfig.json's endpoint to that resulting URL.
+IF YOU DON'T USE DIYPS YOU CAN SKIP THIS STEP.

 ###Use
 1. Plug in your Dexcom